Last updated: January 12th, 2024

-At Summit Eye Care, we are proud to be the first and only provider to offer the Light Adjustable Lens™ from RXSightⓇ in Wisconsin.
+At Summit Eye Care, we are proud to have been the first providers in Wisconsin to offer the Light Adjustable Lens™ from RXSightⓇ.

 Light Adjustable Lens in Milwaukee

 A recent breakthrough in vision technology, the Light Adjustable Lens (LAL) is the only adjustable intraocular lens that makes it possible to optimize a patient’s vision after the lens is implanted.
 Thanks to Light Adjustable Lenses, many of our patients are able to greatly reduce or even eliminate the need for glasses or contacts after cataract surgery.